alessiopittiglio/autopad/README.md

 The automated text correction feature suggests similar words from a dictionary when you right-click on a misspelled word.
 This can help you quickly correct typographical errors while writing.

-## License
+## Contributing

-This project is licensed under the [MIT License](LICENSE).
+This project was developed as part of a university course and is not actively maintained.
+However, if you would like to contribute improvements or bug fixes, you can submit a pull request on the project's GitHub repository.

 ## Credits

-Autopad was developed by the class of Tecniche di Programmazione (Programming Techniques) under the supervision of Professor Alessandro Bria at the University of Cassino and Southern Lazio.
+Autopad was developed by the class of Programming Techniques 2020 under the supervision of Prof. Alessandro Bria at the University of Cassino and Southern Lazio.